rich-frost/list-github-repos/README.md

 - Chakra UI component library with emotion and react-icons
 - Jest and React Testing Library for unit tests
 - dotenv for parsing `.env` variables
+- GitHub actions
+  - run tests and build on merging to `main` branch
+  - attempts to create docker container if on clean tag of `main` branch (TODO finish this)

 ### Scripts